less-ly/time_left/README.md

 # Time Left

-A minimal watchface with emphasis on how much time is left in the day.
+A minimal watchface with an emphasis on how much time is left in the day.

+* tells current time in hours, 12h format
+* updates and moves "dial" each minute - respects your watch battery life
+* accidentaly looks best on Time Round
+* should be rather hacker-friendly: simple code base, debugging bits and pieces present

-Shamelessly re-uses programming code from [Orbital RE](https://github.com/less-ly/orbital_re).
+>  Shamelessly re-uses programming code from [Orbital RE](https://github.com/less-ly/orbital_re).